 Dr. Cargill has traveled extensively throughout Europe, Central and South America, and the Middle East.
 Dr. Cargill began his archaeological career in 1999 as a Square Supervisor in the excavations at Banias, Israel (Golan Heights) with Dr. Vassilios Tzaferis and Dr. John F. Wilson.
 The next year he served as Area Supervisor at Banias.
 In 2004, he began work as a Square Supervisor for the excavations at nearby Omrit, Israel with Dr. Andy Overman.
 Most recently, Dr. Cargill participated in the excavations at Hatzor, Israel in 2006 with Dr. Amnon Ben-Tor.
 Dr. Cargill is presently excavating with students from the University of Iowa at Tel Azekah as part of the Lautenschläger Azekah Expedition with Dr. Oded Lipschits of Tel Aviv University, Dr. Manfred Oeming of Heidelberg University, and Dr. Yuval Gadot of Tel Aviv University.
 Dr. Cargill was a Cotsen Institute of Archaeology Research Associate while at UCLA.

-Dr. Cargill has taught at Pepperdine University, Azusa Pacific University, Portland State University, and UCLA.
-He has recently been named Assistant Professor of Classics and Religious Studies at the University of Iowa.
+Dr. Cargill is Assistant Professor of Classics and Religious Studies at the University of Iowa.
+Prior to coming to Iowa, Dr. Cargill had taught at Pepperdine University, Azusa Pacific University, Portland State University, and UCLA.
 Among his taught courses are introductions to Qumran and the Dead Sea Scrolls, introductions to the Hebrew Bible/Old Testament and New Testament, the History of Jerusalem (which uses Jerusalem as a lens through which to study and compare Judaism, Christianity, and Islam), and a course comparing the evolution of the Mythologies of Otherworld Journeys in various religions.

 Politics and Theology